 August 20, 2024

 MINNEAPOLIS — The Minneapolis Institute of Art (Mia) announces the unveiling of a Tibetan shrine room on Saturday, September 14.
 Located in the Himalayan Art Gallery, the shrine room comprises over 200 historical devotional objects that are promised gifts to Mia from New York collector Alice S. Kandell.
-Arranged in a specially constructed room, these remarkable objects will evoke the sacred space and focus of Buddhist religious rituals for members of a wealthy Tibetan family.
+Arranged in a specially constructed room, these remarkable objects evoke the sacred space and focus of Buddhist religious rituals for members of a wealthy Tibetan family.

 “This gift is truly transformative” said Katherine Crawford Luber, Nivin and Duncan MacMillan Director of the Minneapolis Institute of Art.
 “Mia has long been recognized for its strength in Chinese and Japanese art.
 Alice Kandell’s collection, for which we are tremendously grateful, recognizes that Tibetan art and culture deserves a prominent place within our narratives of Asian art—and provides us with the means to share part of this history, making us a destination for the study and appreciation of Tibetan art in the United States.”